The expenses or benefits you include in a PAYE Settlement Agreement (PSA) must be minor, irregular or impracticable.

 - non-business expenses while travelling overnight on business that are over the daily limit

-You don’t need to include trivial benefits in your PSA.
+You do not need to include trivial benefits in your PSA.

-Irregular benefits and expenses are things that aren’t paid at regular intervals over the course of a tax year, for example weekly or monthly.
-They’re also things that employees don’t have a contractual right to.
+Irregular benefits and expenses are things that are not paid at regular intervals over the course of a tax year, for example weekly or monthly.
+They’re also things that employees do not have a contractual right to.
 Examples of irregular expenses and benefits include:

 - relocation expenses over £8,000 (these are tax-free below £8,000)